luke4egg/brightsign/README.md

 This this repository you can find interesting example of implementing API usage in python.
 For the API provider I have used [IPStack API](http://api.ipstack.com).

-The goal here is to have a small, convenient Linux type tool which will provide geolocation
-information about provided IP address.
+The goal here is to have a small, convenient Linux type tool which will provide geolocation information of the provided IP address.

 ## What is in the repo?